leonardonunesz/leonardonunesz/README.md

 - 👋 Hi, I’m @leonardonunesz
 - 👀 I’m interested in play some video games and study programming
-- 🌱 I’m currently learning python and doing an IT technical course
+- 🌱 I’m currently learning c and doing an IT technical course
 - 📫 @leonardopsnunes@gmail.com to reach me